NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 ## TrackWidthTuner

 Track width is the distance from one wheel to the parallel wheel.
-Although this is a physical measurement, the effective track width will different from real world measurements due to a number of possible effects.
+Although this is a physical measurement, the effective track width will differ from real world measurements due to a number of possibilities.
 To account for this discrepancy, run the `TrackWidthTuner` opmode to compute the empirical track width.

 You will find that `TrackWidthTuner` will only get within an inch or so of your desired empirical track width.
 You will most likely need to hand-tune the track width by running the `TurnTest` opmode and editing the track width in the drive constants.